 Revised 2003 apart from the section on the Palazzo Piccolomini which dates from the early 1990s.

 A little visted monastery with frescoes by Sodoma

 A couple of kilometres before Pienza when approaching from San Quirico d’Orcia, there is a turning to the left signposted to Sant’Anna in Camprena and Castelmuzio.
 The monastery of St Anna in Camprena is about 5km along this road, on the left.
-What remains of the monastery buildings is now an “agriturismo”in private hands.
-The refectory with the Sodoma frescoes is however open to the public every day from 16.00 to 19.00.
-If there is nobody around, just push the door and go through into the old cloister; the refectory is a room off the far corner.
+What remains of the monastery buildings is now an “agriturismo”in private hands and the refectory with the Sodoma frescoes is currently(2022) only open to those staying at the agriturismo or by appointment (telephone 0039 0578 748037).

 The monastery of St Anna in Camprena, beautifully set among cypresses and olive groves, was an off-shoot of the Benedictine monastery of Monteoliveto Maggiore.
 It was founded in the early 1300s, but the present buildings date from some 100-150 years later.
 It is dedicated to St Anne, the mother of the Virgin Mary.
 Part of the film The English Patient was shot there.

 In 1503 the monks invited the 25-year-old painter Giovanni Antonio Bazzi – more usually known as Il Sodoma – to paint frescoes in their refectory.
 It was his first big commission and obviously impressed the monks enough for them to invite him a few years leter to complete the big cycle of frescoes of the life of St Benedict in the cloister of the mother house at Monteoliveto Maggiore.
 Only some of the frescoes at St Anna survive, but they show him already to be a master of vivid colour and attractive characterisation.
 They also show his love of landscape and of animals – he could never resist inserting a dog or wild animal into his works.